 We will provide more detail on this as soon as we can.
 This may mean we change the format or order of our learning and teaching but be assured that we are striving to make your student experience as good as ever.
 Changes will vary by degree programme and individual Schools will contact offer-holders over the coming weeks to confirm how these changes will apply.

-Staff will be available online to answer any questions you have about studying at the University and you can also contact email@example.com at any time to ask questions.
+Staff are available online to answer any questions you have about studying at the University and you can also contact email@example.com at any time to ask questions.

 We're really looking forward to welcoming you to Heriot-Watt.
 Please keep checking the website for regular updates on our learning and teaching activities.

 Frequently asked questions for offer holders